-Given a directed acyclic graph (DAG) of n nodes labeled from 0 to n - 1, find all possible paths from node 0 to node n - 1, and return them in any order.
+You are given a directed acyclic graph of n nodes labeled from 0 to n - 1.
+Find all possible paths from node node 0 to node node (n - 1).
+You can return them in any order.

 This is a Premium Content.